SimVascular/svFSIplus/README.md

 - high-performance computing (HPC) cluster - [module system](https://hpc-wiki.info/hpc/Modules#:~:text=From%20HPC%20Wiki,average%20user%20will%20ever%20use)

 Installing VTK on a high-performance computing (HPC) cluster is typically not supported and may require building it from source.
-See [Building Visual Toolkit (VTK) Libraries](#building_vtk).
+See [Building Visualization Toolkit (VTK) Libraries](#building_vtk).

 ## Building svFSIplus